smallstep/nosql/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: CLI Enhancement
+name: Enhancement
-about: Suggest an enhancement to step cli
+about: Suggest an enhancement to nosql
 title: ''
 labels: enhancement, needs triage
 assignees: ''